fessionalpro/wings-doc/src/en/0-wings/README.md

   strong type empowered by the IDE, hard to write complex SQL, good for RW split and microservice.
 * Kotlin - Assisted language, as a better java than `scala`, use only in the flywave subproject. we still advocate "eat less sugar, write good java"
-* WebMvc - Although `webflux` has better design and performance than serverlet, the TX scenario is currently more of blocking IO, multi-threaded.
+* WebMvc - Although `webflux` has better design and performance than servlet, the TX scenario is currently more of blocking IO, multi-threaded.
 * Lombok - Make java code simple, aslo with the experimental feature, need to add them to pom manually.
 * Git-flow - Best practices for git management.